-- The Crown Forces Battalion is comprised of all units that fall under the umbrella of the Crown Forces North America - The Commanding General of Crown Forces North America is appointed by the units of Crown Forces North America - All units must manage their safety and the handling of powder on the field with the Parks Canada safety regulations published on crownforces.ca and within these standing orders as guidance, or follow the specific safety regulations from a host site.
+- The Crown Forces Battalion is comprised of all units that fall under the umbrella of the Crown Forces North America - All units must manage their safety and the handling of powder on the field with the Parks Canada safety regulations published on crownforces.ca and within these standing orders (Appendix III) as guidance, or follow the specific safety regulations from a host site.
 Units will also take guidance from the Crown Forces drill regulations, as taken primarily from the Rules and Regulations for the Formations, Field-Exercise, and Movements of His Majesty's Forces issued 1st June, 1792, and The Manual and Platoon Exercises issued 1st November, 1804. - The Battalion of the CFNA operates under the assumption that the units under its command constitute the approximate composition of an historical British infantry Battalion of ten companies and therefore operates and structures itself accordingly